8 Delicious Side Dishes To Enjoy With Picanha

 Polenta is a type of ground cornmeal that, when cooked in water, turns into a creamy porridge.
 So, you might be wondering, how does a soft mush ever become fries?

 Spread thin and left to cool overnight, polenta sets to a firm texture.
 This can then be sliced, and fried in hot oil.
-Finish with a pinch of salt and a sprinkle of Parmesan cheese, and enjoy with picanha and Brazilian salsa.
+Finish the fries with a pinch of salt and a sprinkle of Parmesan cheese, and enjoy with picanha and Brazilian salsa, like the one below.

 5. Molho A Campanha (Brazilian Salsa)